TOKYO

 VIENNA

-TOKYO – NEW YORK – PARIS – ZÜRICH – BOSTON – WASHINGTON D.C. – ULM – PRAGUE – AUCKLAND – CALGARY – SAN FRANCISCO – BURLINGTON (VT) – MADRID – VIENNA –
+TOKYO – NEW YORK – PARIS – ZÜRICH – BOSTON – WASHINGTON D.C. – ULM – PRAGUE – AUCKLAND – CALGARY – SAN FRANCISCO – LONDON – MADRID – VIENNA – HANOVER (NH) –

 Linking organizations advancing science diplomacy through collaboration, policy, and global partnerships.